eProsima/AML-IP/amlip_docs/rst/user_manual/scenarios/collaborative_learning.rst

 ==========================

 The **Statistics** Data Type represents the statistics of models, such as their number of parameters or the datasets they were trained on.
-The *messages* sent from a *Model Manager Sender Node* to a *Model Manager Receiver Node* are treated as a bytes array of arbitrary size.
+The *messages* sent from a *Model Manager Sender Node* to a *Model Manager Receiver Node* are treated as a byte array of arbitrary size.
 So far, the interaction with this class could be done from a :code:`void*`, a byte array or a string.

 .. note::